The combination of Rustoleum metallic gold spray paint and glossy white paint is a winner….clean and classy.

 I always have wood knobs so I found 8 the same size and spray painted them with the Rust-Oleum metallic gold paint.

 But I didn’t stop there.
-The legs got a coat of gold paint too.
+The legs got a coat of gold paint (here on Amazon) too.
 I turned the chest upside down to make the job easier.

 How do you like the gold knobs vs the original hardware?
 I think painting the legs gold gave the chest a balanced look since the two knobs on the top drawer set wide.

 Most of the time I don’t care for the two knob look in place of one drawer pull but sometimes it works.

 It all lines up so nicely.
 Am I the only one who likes this look?
 You can be totally honest with your opinion as long as you are thoughtful and tactful in your reply.
 Don’t worry about hurting my feelings.
 I’m tough….and I do like hearing your views.

 You guys have a great day and I’ll see you later this week, Kathy